The listed groups are affiliated with St.Timothy Parish and are coordinated by members of the parish.

 A monthly Pack meeting for all the dens is held from September to May.
 Most of the individual dens meet in the parish center on Tuesday or Thursday evenings.
 Summer activities are also offered.

-♦ Contact the Cubmaster (e-mail) or Rick Hayden (e-mail)
+♦ Contact the Cubmaster (e-mail) or Lisa Ray, Committee Chair (e-mail) or Rick Hayden (e-mail)

 St. Timothy American Heritage Girls Troop KY1412 is a Christ-centered non-profit character development program for girls ages 5-18, dedicated to its mission of building women of integrity through service to God, family, community and country.